Management of Pregnant Women With COVID-19 Infection Proves Complex

 Preterm delivery and other complications of COVID-19 in pregnancy

-Emerging studies also point to a higher risk of prematurity in pregnant women with COVID-19, with incidence of 28%.2 More recently, a retrospective analysis of a much smaller cohort of patients from rural France reported preterm delivery in 36% of patients.3
+Emerging studies also point to a higher risk of preterm birth and prematurity in pregnant women with COVID-19, with incidence of 28%.2 More recently, a retrospective analysis of a much smaller cohort of patients from rural France reported preterm delivery in 36% of patients.3

 That point was brought home by the recent case of a woman in her early 30s in her late second trimester, who presented to the emergency department for weakness, myalgia, subjective fever and a dry cough.
 Like her husband, she tested positive for SARS-CoV-2.
-When her disease progressed despite HFNC, and after treatment with betamethasone and magnesium sulfate, her infant was born by cesarean section at 26w2d.
+She was admitted into the hospital due to the severity of symptoms and managed per protocol; she received betamethasone and magnesium sulfate after the possibility of early delivery was discussed in multidisciplinary meetings.
+When her disease progressed and she went into respiratory failure, she was intubated and her infant delivered by cesarean section at 26w2d.
 Unfortunately, the child died of complications of extreme prematurity.
 Thanks to the excellent care of maternal-fetal-medicine experts at Cleveland Clinic, the mother recovered and was discharged home seven days after the procedure.

 Says Dr. Goje, “COVID-19 is novel and we are still gathering information about optimal management of women who are pregnant and positive for COVID-19.
 It is well-known in the MFM literature, however, that delivery can help to treat mothers in the setting of worsening respiratory failure, and with intermittent hypoxia, fetal well-being is at risk in utero.”